Ak-Zx/Ak-Zx/README.md

 ## Hi there 👋

-I'm a college student with an interest in Data Science.
+I'm a second-year college student aspiring to become a Software Development Engineer.

-I am currently learning Python and exploring the fundamentals of data analysis and statistics.
+I am currently focused on strengthening my foundations in Python and Data Structures & Algorithms, while also exploring Data Science concepts to build a broader understanding of data-driven systems.
-I enjoy solving problems, working with data, and continuously improving my technical skills.

 ### 🔧 Skills & Tools
 <p align="left">